 If fuel economy and reducing your CO2 footprint is important to you, and you’re looking for a 3-row family SUV that's also a hybrid, the Toyota Highlander Hybrid is an excellent choice.
 Toyota claims it sells about 10,000 of its successful Highlanders a month worldwide.
 For storage space, people-moving efficiency, a friendly cabin, decent mileage, renowned reliability and extensive safety features, Highlander Hybrid is a slam dunk.

-The 2017 Toyota Highlander Hybrid has been designed with three rows of seats which offer space for 7-8 passengers, which makes it an excellent people-mover for the price.
+The 2017 Toyota Highlander Hybrid has been designed with three rows of seats which offer space for 7-8 passengers, which makes it an excellent transport vehicle for the price.
 Its power train mates an updated 3.5-liter V-6, a CVT, and three electric motors, including one that powers the rear wheels.
 The front wheels are powered by the gas engine and an electric motor.
-Because of this unique layout, the family-friendly Highlander Hybrid is considered an all-wheel drive vehicle.
+Given this unique layout, the family-friendly Highlander Hybrid is considered an all-wheel drive vehicle.

 There are currently 4 primary incentives available to the California consumer that substantially lower the cost of buying or leasing an EV.
 CURRENT provides all the guidance or assistance you may need to apply for these incentives.